-5.8.1.6 Browse Interpreter's Symbol...
+Browse Interpreter Symbols 5.8.1.6

 An important feature of Newton is the variables which denote the value of various parameters of objects.
 In the Variable window you can examine not only the variables defined for this experiment, but also the available functions, constants and operators.
 This window can be called up where needed; for example when creating a curve or to assign a control to a variable.
-Look for this icon for the dialogs and click on the icon to open the window
+Look for this icon f in the dialogs and click on the icon to open the window.

 The variables are grouped in a tree structure for easier searching.
-The branches can be expanded by clicking on the icon, and can be hidden by clicking the icon.
+The branches can be expanded by clicking on the $\oplus$ icon, and can be hidden by clicking the $\oplus$ icon.
 A short hint is displayed when you have selected a branch.